Stopping Peripheral Artery Disease With Stem Cells

 The UI researchers are also hopeful about future studies that could identify different types of MSCs that may be more powerful in treating PAD, as well as how long MSCs work to repair tissue after injection and their overall effect on the immune system.

-“Mesenchymal stem cells develop into the bones, muscles, cartilage and tendons of the body.
-They also develop into the blood vessels and teeth, so they are useful for treating a wide array of health conditions,” said Dr. Joel Singer, M.D.
+According to stem cell experts, mesenchymal stem cells develop into the bones, muscles, cartilage and tendons of the body.
+They also develop into the blood vessels and teeth, so they are useful for treating a wide array of health conditions.

-Singer uses liposuction to harvest stem cells from adipose fat tissue.
+Dr. Joel Singer uses personal cells to treat a variety of illnesses and injuries.
+He uses liposuction to harvest cells from adipose fat tissue.

-“The procedure takes less than an hour to collect enough stem cells for treatment,” Singer said.
+“The procedure takes less than an hour to collect enough cells for treatment,” Singer said.

-Using larger numbers of MSCs taken from adipose fat gives more support to damaged tissues and reduces inflammation and pain faster than stem cell therapies that use smaller numbers of cells, he said.
+This regenerative treatment gives more support to damaged tissues and reduces inflammation and pain faster than therapies that use smaller numbers of cells, he said.

 University of Illinois at Urbana-Champaign.
 “Stem cells from muscle could address diabetes-related circulation problems.”
 ScienceDaily.
 ScienceDaily, 6 November 2017.